Royal West Middlesex Militia: World War I

+6th (Reserve) Battalion

 On the outbreak of World War I the 6th KRRC mobilised at Winchester under Lt-Col the Hon J.R.
 Brownlow, a retired regular major, who had commanded the battalion since 1 October 1912.
 Within a few days it proceeded (with the 5th (Reserve) Bn) to its war station at Sheerness, where it served in the Thames and Medway Garrison.
 As well as its defensive duties, its role was to equip the Reservists and Special Reservists of the KRRC and send them as reinforcement drafts to the Regular battalions serving overseas (the 1st, 2nd and 4th on the Western Front, the 3rd at Salonika).
-The 5th and 6th (Reserve) Bns probably assisted in organising the 14th and 15th (Reserve) Bns of the KRRC at Sheerness from Kitchener's Army volunteers.
+The 5th and 6th (Reserve) Bns also formed the 14th and 15th (Reserve) Bns of the KRRC at Sheerness to supply reinforcements to the Kitchener's Army units (see below).
 From 1917 to the Armistice with Germany the 6th Bn was at Queenborough in the Thames & Medway Garrison.

+15th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 6th (Extra Reserve) Bn at Sheerness formed the 15th (Service) Bn on 25 October.
+It was assigned to 92nd Brigade of 31st Division alongside 14th (Service) Bn and began training for active service.
+In November they moved to billets in Westcliff-on-Sea in Essex.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The battalion became 15th (Reserve) Bn and 92nd Bde became 4th Reserve Brigade.
+In May 1915 the battalions moved to Belhus Park, and then in September to Seaford in Sussex with 4th Reserve Bde, where they trained drafts for the 7th, 8th, 9th, 10th, 11th, 12th, and 13th (Service) Bns of the KRRC.